-No matter if you are a graduating student or a current student exploring your career choices, come embark on a fun and exciting adventure to uncover, explore and take a step closer towards achieving your dream.
+Hello, aspiring early childhood (EC) educators!
+Whether you are a graduating or current secondary school student exploring your career choices, you’re about to embark on a meaningful journey to uncover, explore and take a step closer towards achieving your dream.

-This microsite will be a one-stop place for you to gain access to all information about our early childhood (EC) courses and for graduating students to find out more about the upcoming Joint Admissions Exercise (JAE).
+This microsite will be a one-stop place for you to gain access to all information about our EC courses and for graduating students to find out more about the upcoming Joint Admissions Exercise (JAE).

-Every adventure is going to be unique and special.
-So, what are you waiting for? from our Director, Mrs Loke-Yeo Teck Yong and let’s set sail!
+So, what are you waiting for?
+Let’s hear from our Director, Mrs Loke-Yeo Teck Yong!